Allocation: US$3.5 million

 The goal of component 1 is to enhance access to early childhood and basic education by constructing early childhood and lower and upper basic education classrooms; establishing a small fund for special needs modifications; offering transportation to schools in targeted communities; introducing a targeted incentive program in select districts; expanding support to koranic schools; piloting a second chance education program; and conducting sensitization campaigns and consultations.

 Component 2 aims to improve the quality of teaching and learning by the sequenced revision of the curriculum for early childhood through Grade 9 with a focus on STEM (science, technology, engineering and mathematics) and English, the development of a coherent strategy framework for teacher training and management to improve teacher effectiveness, as well as through the targeted support to recruitment and deployment efforts.

 The goal of component 3 is to provide technical and institutional support by enhancing the system for continuous implementation of assessment of learning outcomes, strengthening data systems, funding of a service delivery indicators exercise, and enhancing capacity to support data driven policies at the national level.

 An additional financing of US$7.2 million was granted in 2021 and expands most of the subcomponents of the current program, while maintaining the overall design and development objectives.
 The majority of the additional financing goes toward overhauling pre-service and in-service teacher training, with a smaller set of funds set aside for enhancing the performance management system of teachers, improving technology capacity, and expanding the activities under the parent project.

 All amounts are in US dollars.

-GPE has also provided the Education for All Campaign Network, The Gambia (EFANet) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Education For All Campaign Network (EFANet) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.